 Resumes have been around for what seems like forever, and while they are not going away in the immediate future, they are certainly headed that way.
-With social media dominating how we communicate in this day and age, it’s only a matter of time before it becomes the leading method for hiring others as well.
+With social media dominating how we communicate in this day and age, it’s only a matter of time before digital profiles become the leading method for hiring as well.

 You might say that digital profiles are just a digital resume, and while the comparison is understandable, implying that digital profiles are still just “resumes” is not accurate.
 It’s more like reading a book and then watching the movie version of that book.
 When you read the book, you are envisioning what is being said.
-You are essentially playing the movie in your head.
 However, when you watch the actual movie, you are not left with as much uncertainty because it is all there for you to see in black and white.
 With resumes, you are left to read in between the lines.
 Don’t put yourself in that situation if you don’t have to.

 See How Digital Profiles Provide Insight into a Candidate: